Farantir/autostereogram/README.md

 7. downscale: scales the finished stereogram.
 2 = 50%, 0.5 = 200%
 8. pattern_scale : scaling of the pattern image.
 2 = 200%, 0,5 = 50%
 9. pattern_shift : negative amount pattern will be shiftet, if the pattern is smaller than the colum width.
 May be used to avoid alialising
-10. remove\_hidden\_surface : removes "unseen" areas of the image, eliminating image artifacts
+10. remove\_hidden\_surface : tries to remove "unseen" areas of the image, mostly eliminating image artifacts